Gordon Holden's Photos Create Memories You've Never Had

 Most dreams tend to have major attachment issues.
-You wake up and the details are gone, your mind leaving you one sole image of the world you’d been floating around in all night, until that too falls away when you start washing your face and worrying about vastly under-performing at work for the sixth day in a row.
+You wake up and the details are gone.
+Your mind leaves you one sole image of the world you’d been floating around in all night, until that too falls away when you start washing your face and worrying about vastly screwing up at work for the sixth day in a row.

 All of the photos Gordon Holden just sent us look like they could be one of those transitory mental images.
 Freeze-frames from a movie you’ve never actually seen, or snapshots of a memory you never even had.
-Mind you, that could just be me; Gordon titled the set “CAREFREE”, described the process of looking at them as a “means of discovery through reflection” and included a link to the Rod Stewart song “Every Picture Tells a Story“.
+Mind you, that could just be us; Gordon titled the set CAREFREE, and described the process of looking at them as a “means of discovery through reflection.”
+He even included a link to the Rod Stewart song “Every Picture Tells a Story,” though we don’t want to assume the track offers any extra insight into his work.

 Videos by VICE